COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/definitions.md

 Do you have concerns about the quality of this dataset?

 # PRA Frequency
-If this data set was added because it is often requested in a PRA, what is the rough frequency that it gets asked for?
+If this dataset was added because it is often requested in a PRA, what is the rough frequency that it gets asked for?

 ## Comments / Extra Info.